 Although all the churches in Herceg Novi are worth your time, we will mention only the most eminent one, Savina Monastery.
 It is close to the Old town (15 minutes walk).
 The main, larger church was built in the late 18th century and the smaller church in the 15th century at the latest.
 Both churches have the same name: The Dormition of the Mother of God (Uspenje Presvete Bogorodice).

 Catholic saint Leopold Mandić was born in Herceg Novi, and one Catholic church in town bears his name.

 Herceg Novi is an ideal location to explore neighboring countries.
-With our car rental, you can visit Dubrovnik or Trebinje in less than an hour and swiftly explore the entire Bay of Kotor.
+With our car rental in Montenegro, you can visit Dubrovnik or Trebinje in less than an hour and swiftly explore the entire Bay of Kotor.
 Contact us to rent a car and explore all the beauty in the region!